dn-to/automatized-profiling/README.md

     * Generate a graph to visually represent the findings.
     * Save all the results to a new file.

 5.  **Automation**: Automate the entire process using a cron job or a similar scheduler like Launchd.
+Create a .tar with the previous profiling folder; after that, remove the directory.